Our Church – Our Village – Events – Links

 We are referred to in the 1994 Cumbria version of Pevsner/Hyde [ISBN 978-0-300-12663-1] pages 307-311 as ‘unexpectedly grand and fully developed church’ Grade I listed.

 Our organ is a rare, double manual complete pipe organ made by Wilkinson of Kendal in 1850.
 It has been taken apart and carried up and down to Kendal once or twice, on a train which stopped at the long-closed Shap station.
-However it was seriously damaged by damp during a brief closure period ten years ago, and is now under repair in York.
-We hope to have it back in fine fettle in time for Easter.
+However it was seriously damaged by damp during a brief closure period ten years ago, and was under repair in York.

 We have a Commonwealth War Grave in the cemetery for which we have approved the positioning of a sign, and the cemetery also contains the well-visited grave of a cyclist who died shortly after passing through the village.

 The PCC is working to bring the school, village and church closer together.
 We usually take events such as Harvest Festival and Christmas carol-singing into the village hall or pub, and church members are encouraged to be active in other community groups in and around the parish, which also includes Maulds Meaburn and Reagill.